 He regularly represents the athletic department at events and meetings and assists the Athletic Director in oversight of the football program.
 Dickenson has oversight of the department's external units, including business development initiatives (marketing, sponsorship and promotions), athletics communication, and assists with certain development efforts, such as event planning and naming rights opportunities.

-Dickenson designed the Mean Green Corporate Partner Program that has secured multi-million dollar applications inside Apogee Stadium as well as previous scoreboard renovations at Fouts Field, the Super Pit and the Mean Green Village.
+Dickenson led the department's efforts for the Apogee Stadium naming right project which produced the 20-year, $20 million contract.
+He originally designed the Mean Green Corporate Partner Program that has secured multi-million dollar applications inside Apogee Stadium as well as previous scoreboard renovations at Fouts Field, the Super Pit and the Mean Green Village.
 Under his direction, sponsorship revenues exceed $1.5 million annually.

 Working alongside Dave Barnett, Dickenson also provides on-air talent as color commentator (football), play-by-play and color (basketball) with well over 500 North Texas broadcasts to his credit.
 He teaches Sports Broadcasting, as an adjunct professor at UNT, continuing a tradition set by Hall of Fame broadcaster Bill Mercer.

 A known fundraiser and active community liaison, Dickenson has been honored as the recipient of UNT’s inaugural "Bob Rogers Service and Community Engagement Award", the Denton Chamber of Commerce's highest honor, the "Otis L. Fowler Award," as well being honored by the Boy Scouts of America/Longhorn Council's "Distinguished Citizen Award."